-Allowance for doubtful accounts - Management continuously monitors and reviews its trade and other receivables and makes its best assumption on collectability of these trade and other receivables (Note 5).
+Allowance for doubtful accounts - Management continuously monitors and reviews its trade and other receivables and makes its best assumption on collectability of these trade and other receivables when completing their expected credit loss analysis (Note 5).
 Any uncertainty in these assumptions could impact the value of the trade and other receivables reported in these consolidated financial statements.